 When implementing donation tools – it is important to not only implement them with a clear goal and purpose – but to change them out so they do not become “invisible” to repeat visitors.

-Below we are outlining some of our favorite uses of donation pages so you can be inspired to do more for your own organization.
+Below we are outlining some of the best donation pages we have found so you can be inspired to do more for your own organization.

 We love this donation page for so many reasons!
 It really promotes key components that can directly impact the donations they receive.